Coffee culture: Japan

 In 1888, the first coffeehouse opened in Japan, known as Kahiichakan, which means a café that provides coffee and tea.
 In the 1970s, many kissaten (coffee-tea shop) appeared around the Tokyo area such as Shinjuku, Ginza, and in the popular student areas such as Kanda.
 These kissaten were centralized in estate areas around railway stations with around 200 stores in Shinjuku alone.
 Globalization made the coffee chain stores start appearing in the 1980s.
 In 1982, the All Japan Coffee Association stated that there were 162,000 stores in Japan.
 The import volume doubled from 1970 to 1980 from 89,456 to 194,294 tons.

+South Africa

+Cape Town

+Coffee culture in Cape Town is thriving, and the city is considered one of the coffee capitals of the world, and one of the best cities for the beverage.
+It is home to the headquarters of all four of South Africa's largest coffeehouse chains, as well as 10 roasteries, and numerous independent cafés.

 Sweden

+The first recorded shipment of coffee arrived in 1685 in Gothenburg but only gained popularity in the early 18th century, among the wealthy.
+Various royal edicts and bans later attempted to curb coffee consumption.
+King Gustav III opposed coffee, commissioning an experiment on its effects.
+Restrictions ended in 1823, after which coffee became a staple.
+Sweden is now among the highest per capita consumers of coffee in the world.

-Swedes have fika ([ˈfîːka]) (back slang of kaffi (coffee, dialectal)), often with pastries, although coffee can be replaced by tea, juice, lemonade, hot chocolate, or squash for children.
+Swedes have fika ([ˈfîːka]) (back slang of kaffi (coffee, dialectal)), which is a coffee break with sweet breads or sometimes pastries, although coffee can be replaced by tea, juice, lemonade, hot chocolate, or squash for children.

 The tradition has spread throughout Swedish businesses around the world.
 Fika is a social institution in Sweden and the practice of taking a break with a beverage and snack is widely accepted as central to Swedish life.
 As a common mid-morning and mid-afternoon practice at workplaces in Sweden, fika may also function partially as an informal meeting between co-workers and management people, and it may even be considered impolite not to join in.
 Fika often takes place in a meeting room or a designated fika room.
-A sandwich, fruit or a small meal may be called fika as the English concept of afternoon tea.
+A sandwich, some fruit, or a small meal may be called fika like the English concept of afternoon tea.